PantalaLabs/taste-flavor/README.md

 to wait until they sent the full Mood or asked to contact them later.
 ```
 UPDATES:

+<li>11/05/2019<br>
+  Decided to add an analog distortion/fuzz fx to the main module.
+So , new prototype will be made.

 <li>11/02/2019<br>
   Yes !!!
 The Wavetrigger board works.
 So charming! <br>
   Goodbye rasberry pi and Pisound (great interface, but it wil be reserved to another project).<br>